What we do

 ÖKOBÜRO applies its competences mainly in four main topics:

 We develop solutions as to how the law must be designed to protect the environment effectively.
-We pay particular attention to ensuring that environmental procedures such as EIA work well, that environmental organisations can participate in these procedures and that breaches of environmental law can be brought to justice.
+We pay particular attention to ensuring that environmental procedures such as the environmental impact assessment (EIA) work well, that environmental organisations can participate in these procedures and that breaches of environmental law can be brought to justice.

 The protection of the environment can come into conflict with various types of use. ÖKOBÜRO organizes stakeholder processes in such cases: We work at a strategic level with the various interest groups to find a consensus that both protects the environment and enables other benefits.
 An example of this are measures we have developed to minimise the environmental impact of the expansion of renewable energies.

-ÖKOBÜRO co-founded the SDG Watch Austria platform in order to act as a united voice of civil society and to advance the course for a sustainable society.
-There is already an internationally agreed compass into an ecologically, socially and economically sustainable world: Agenda 2030 and the 17 Sustainable Development Goals (SDGs) of the United Nations (UN) contained therein.
+ÖKOBÜRO co-founded the civil society platform SDG Watch Austria in order to act as a united voice of civil society and to advance the course for a sustainable society.
+There is already an internationally agreed compass into an ecologically, socially and economically sustainable world: the 2030 Agenda and its 17 Sustainable Development Goals (SDGs) of the United Nations (UN)

 All UN member states have pledged to follow this path towards a sustainable future.
 In order for Austria to achieve these 17 goals, the government and parliament must set the course accordingly.